-Effective May 1, 2015, TCO will be required with deposit at submittal.
+Effective May 1, 2015, a Temporary Certificate of Occupancy (TCO) will be required with a deposit at submittal.

 Pursuant to the current California Building Code Section 111.3 and the current California Residential Code Section R110.4, the Chief Building Official (CBO) is authorized to issue a Temporary Certificate of Occupancy (TCO) prior to completion of all work described in your permit, provided such portion (s) of the project are deemed safe to occupy.

 Although a Certificate of Occupancy is encouraged prior to occupancy, the CBO may issue a TCO near the completion of a project.
 Per Napa County Ordinance, TCO's will not be issued for the use of hospitality buildings or areas within buildings designated for hospitality use.

 The TCO application process may take up to three (3) weeks to complete and acceptance of this application does not guarantee approval.
 The number of days which a TCO may be granted is limited.
 It is not to exceed 180 days which is the maximum time allowable as per the Napa County Code Section 15.08-070(B).